Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: System Model and Mean-Field Analysis

 We consider a Markovian model of a bike-sharing system with $N$ stations and a fleet of $\floor{sN}$ bikes ($s$ bikes per station in average).
 A bike can be either hosted at a station or in transit between two stations.
 In this paper, we focus on the homogeneous bike-sharing model.
-It allows us to get a close-form expression for the optimal performance and also, in the next sections, to investigate incentives and redistribution by trucks in this framework, and to quantify their effects.
-Recall that, this study is extended to an inhomogeneous model by \cite{velib-aofa}.
+It allows us to obtain a closed-form expression for the optimal performance and also, in the next sections, to investigate incentives and redistribution by trucks in this framework, and to quantify their effects.
+This study is extended to an inhomogeneous model by \cite{velib-aofa}.

-Each station can host up to $K$ bikes.
+Each station can host $K$ bikes.
 At each station, new users arrive at rate $\lambda$.
-If there is no bike at this station, the user leaves the system unhappy.
+If there is no bike at this station, the unhappy user leaves the system.
 If the station is not empty, the user takes a bike at this station and joins the pool of riding users.
 The trip time between the two stations is exponentially distributed with mean $1/\mu$.

 After this time, the riding user wants to return her bike.
 She chooses a destination at random among all stations.
-If her destination has less than $K$ bikes, the user returns her bike to this station and leaves the system.
-If the station has $K$ bikes, no more bikes can be hosted at this station and this station is called \emph{saturated}.
+If her destination has fewer than $K$ bikes, the user returns her bike to this station and leaves the system.
+If the station has $K$ bikes, no more bikes can be returned at this station and this station is called \emph{saturated}.
 In this case, the user rides to another station.
-This station is again chosen at random and the trip time is exponentially distributed with parameter $\mu$.
+This station is again chosen at random and the trip time is exponentially distributed with mean $1/\mu$.
 This process is repeated until she finds a non-saturated station.

-This model does not incorporate any geographical information.
-Nevertheless, in a real-world system, users that cannot find a bike or cannot return their bike will try a neighboring station and not one at random.
-Unfortunately, these modifications lead to intractable models.
 As seen in the rest of the paper, our model can be thoroughly analyzed and leads to closed-form results.
-Moreover, simulations show in Section~\ref{sec:validation} that taking into account locality has little effect on the overall performance.
+This model, however, does not incorporate any geographical information.
+In a real-world system, users who cannot find a bike or cannot return their bike will try a neighboring station and not just one at random.
+These modifications unfortunately lead to intractable models.
+Nevertheless, we show by using simulations in Section~\ref{sec:validation} that taking into account locality has little effect on the overall performance.